huggingface/blog/sdxl_jax.md

     return prompt_ids, neg_prompt_ids
 ```

 To take advantage of parallelization, we'll replicate the inputs across devices.
-A Cloud TPU v5e-4 has 4 cores, so by replicating the inputs we get each core to generate a different image, in parallel.
-We need to be careful to supply a different random seed to each core so the 4 images are different:
+A Cloud TPU v5e-4 has 4 chips, so by replicating the inputs we get each chip to generate a different image, in parallel.
+We need to be careful to supply a different random seed to each chip so the 4 images are different:

 ```Python
 NUM_DEVICES = jax.device_count()